-There are numerous educational options available to Pennsylvania (PA) parents, including public schools, cyber charter schools, private schools, private tutoring, and home education programs.
+There are numerous educational options available to Pennsylvania (PA) parents, including public schools, private schools, private tutoring, and home education programs.

-Another public school option would be a charter school that operates under a school district, but serves a very specific population of students (i.e., Arts students) Finally, parents have the option of a public, PDE approved cyber charter school, which is a free online public school that provides everything your child needs to complete their education from home.
+Another public school option is a charter school authorized by the local school district).
+Whereas most public schools serve students within a specific district or region, PDE-approved cyber charter school, which is a free online public school that provides everything your child needs to complete their education from home.
+CharterSchools/CyberCharterListing.

 There are many private school options, including schools related to religious institutions.
 These do not include online or correspondence courses, but rather are actual "brick-and-mortar" buildings where students obtain in-person instruction.
 Although not all of these schools are licensed, they are recognized by the Commonwealth.